pascal-fb-martin/echttp/README.md

     .formattedobject.array[1][0]
 ```
 Its is valid to provide a path that ends on an object or array: this allows chaining the searches (search an inner object first, then later search starting from that inner object).

+When the list of token was generated from XML, it is possible to index the name of an object's element.
+This is used to access the Nth element (i.e. XML tag) with that name.
+This is done so because repeating the same tag name more than once is valid in XML.
 ```
 const char *echttp_json_enumerate (const ParserToken *parent, int *index);
 ```